Women's Baseball World Series: History

 The American Women's Baseball Federation (AWBF) with the help of the Roy Hobbs Baseball organization selected and organized the 2001 United States team through tryouts held in several areas of the country.
 A team ranging in ages from 15 to 41 represented the United States well eventually winning the inaugural 2001 Women's World Series.

 The 2002 Women's World Series was played in St. Petersburg, Florida with Japan, Australia and the United States entering teams.
 In the gold medal game played at Tropicana Field following a Major League Baseball game Australia defeated Japan 7–4.

 The 2003 Women's World Series was hosted by Australia and was played August 25–30 on the Gold Coast in Queensland at the Australian Baseball Federation national training site, Palm Meadows Baseball Complex.
 Japan was to host the 2003 event originally, but the SARS virus closed that venue in June 2003.
 Teams from the United States, Australia and Japan accepted.
 Japan won the 2003 Women's World Series defeating Australia 4–2.

 Following the 2003 Women's World Series representatives from the three countries met to discuss whether the 2004 Women's World Series would be rescheduled because of the newly sanctioned IBAF 2004 Women's Baseball World Cup.
-The three country representatives and the IBAF agreed to reschedule the event for July 16–23, 2004 as to honour commitments to the World Cup.
+The three country representatives and the IBAF agreed to reschedule the event for July 16–23, 2004 as to honor commitments to the World Cup.

 Eight teams played in the 2004 Women's World Series.
-This enormously successful event witnessed new teams from Korea, India, Hong Kong and Chinese Taipei (Taiwan).
+The event would not solely be successful, but also see new teams from Korea, India, Hong Kong and Chinese Taipei (Taiwan).
 In the final, Japan defeated the USA 14–4 in front of almost 10,000 spectators.

 In 2005 and 2006, the World Series was a North American competition held in the Disney's Wide World of Sports Complex open to any women's teams, as it was overshadowed by the now more successful and internationally recognised World Cup.